 Berris provides an affordable alternative for divorcing or separating couples wanting to resolve issues such as:

-Also use family mediation if:
+Also use family mediation in London if:

 We offer the initial Mediation Information Assessment Meeting at a cost of £100 plus VAT.
 Mediation sessions are a cost of £200 plus VAT for 2 hours.
 To find out more contact us